enbonilla2031-web/CS2-DistanceCalculation/README.md

-This is my Distance Calculator program.
+This is my Distance Cal